 They are also called babushka dolls, stacking dolls, nesting dolls, or Russian tea dolls.
 Matryoshka literally means, “little matron”, while Babushka means an old woman or grandmother.
+So, while you may know about Barbie Dolls, here’s the Matryoshka Doll story that’s wonderful to know!

 As with many things in history, the story of the origin of the Russian dolls also has a few versions.
 The popular one is that these nesting dolls are not originally from Russia, but came from Asia.
 It is believed that they date back to the 1700s when Japanese and Chinese craftsmen began to make these nesting dolls.